 “This was my first time doing something like this,” Maddie, aged 13, recalled, “but it felt really good to help the people, and it was fun using the beads, pipe-cleaners, and watercolors with the other kids.”

 Among those treated was a family suffering a severe case of scabies, a highly contagious skin disease caused by an infestation of itch mites.
-After assessing the family members, Tanya Rogers prescribed medicine, which the medical mission provided, then directed volunteers from the local Dominican Sisters to thoroughly clean the family's home to limit the risk of reinfection.
-The Rogers also made a house call to evaluate and treat a woman so ill she could not walk to the clinic.
+After assessing the family members, Tanya Rodgers prescribed medicine, which the medical mission provided, then directed volunteers from the local Dominican Sisters to thoroughly clean the family's home to limit the risk of reinfection.
+The Rodgers also made a house call to evaluate and treat a woman so ill she could not walk to the clinic.

 In addition to assessing and treating patients’ illnesses, the medical team also provided many garbage dump community members with their first ever medical records using fEMR.
 The fEMR system employs an intranet signal that creates a private network and allows medical professionals to input patient data onto one server.
 Doctors, nurses, and pharmacy personnel can immediately access that information, which will also be available to future medical mission participants.

-“People living and working in the garbage dumps have almost no access to health services,” said Phil Rogers.
+“People living and working in the garbage dumps have almost no access to health services,” said Phil Rodgers.
 “It was great to be part of a group whose only purpose was to do good, and wonderful to share the experience with our daughters.”

-Tanya Rogers at Santa Clara Nursery
+Tanya Rodgers at Santa Clara Nursery